 Red Velvet Ant (Dasymutilla magnifica)

-Detailing the identifying qualities of the Red Velvet Ant, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Red Velvet Ant.

 Updated: 1/29/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The classic warning colors and a spiky coat hint that the Red Velvet Ant is not to be trifled with.